-- It is fast and suitable for small scale maps.
+- Plane table surveying is fast and suitable for small-scale maps.

-- Since the field word and plotting work together, the surveyor can compare the plotted work with the actual characteristics of the area.
+- Since the fieldwork and plotting work together, the surveyor can compare the plotted work with the actual characteristics of the area.

-- It is rarely necessary to record readings and hence these recordings are not prone to mistakes.
+- It is rarely necessary to record readings hence these recordings are not prone to mistakes.

 - Not much skill is required to produce a satisfactory map.

-- It is best suited for areas where compass survey cannot be done due to local attraction.
+- It is best suited for areas where compass surveys cannot be done due to local attractions.